-• Trenching (18 trenches for 2,100 metres)

-• Diamond drilling of 41 diamond drill holes over 8,459 metres
+- Trenching (18 trenches for 2,100 metres) - Diamond drilling of 41 diamond drill holes over 8,459 metres

 The resource delineation drill program identified that graphite mineralization could be divided into a high grade zone (6 to 10% carbon) that produces small to large graphite flakes, and a low grade zone (4 to 6% carbon) that produces large to jumbo graphite flakes.
 A bulk sampling program was undertaken in May 2013 with the purpose of collecting two separate samples, in order to test the nature of the low-grade and high-grade deposits to see if they have different requirements.
 The two bulk samples were submitted for metallurgical test work, which is deemed to be representative of the future plant feed, and hence could be used for a Bankable Feasibility Study going forward.
-In order to be representative, an external geological consultant determined a sample size of 100 tonnes each was deemed sufficient.
-It is currently anticipated that this test work will likely be completed by the end of December 2013.
+In order to be representative, an external geological consultant determined a sample size of 100 tonnes each (low grade and high grade) was deemed sufficient.